Are R&D Tax Credits Available in Georgia?

-R&D Tax Credits are a valuable benefit for companies developing new products and services in Georgia.
-R&D Tax Credits are available to any company that increases its qualified research spending.
-New companies, start-ups, existing and established companies embarking on R&D for the first time or expanding their R&D budget are all eligible for R&D Tax Credits.
-R&D Tax Credit detail for the state of Georgia:
+Yes.
+The state of Georgia provides the Research and Development (R&D) Tax Credit which is a valuable benefit for companies developing new products and services.
+The R&D Tax Credit is available to any company that increases its qualified research spending.
+New companies, start-ups, and existing and established companies embarking on R&D for the first time or expanding their R&D budget are all eligible for the R&D Tax Credit.
+Below are the R&D Tax Credit details for the state of Georgia:

 - Qualified Research Expenses (QREs) have the same meaning as in IRC § 41, except that such expenses must be for research conducted within Georgia.

 - The credit is equal to 10 percent of the excess of the QREs over the base amount.

 - The credit can be used to offset up to 50 percent of net Georgia income tax liability after all other credits have been applied.

 - Excess R&D Tax Credit can be used against state payroll withholding.

 - Any unused R&D Tax Credit can be carried forward for up to 10 years.